UCAS code

 Understand the political issues shaping – and dividing – societies around the world, and discover the integral role politics plays in every aspect of people’s lives globally.

-On this BA (Hons) Politics degree, you’ll tackle the major issues facing people and politicians today, including Brexit, the NHS, and life in a ‘post-truth’ world.
+On this political studies degree, you’ll tackle the major issues facing people and politicians today, including Brexit, the NHS, and life in a ‘post-truth’ world.

-You’ll learn how the political world works and look at how our Parliament functions, and how the law and our institutions interact.
+You’ll learn politics theory, how the political world works and look at how our Parliament functions, as well as how the law and our institutions interact.
 You’ll study the historic moments that have shaped our democracy – and learn the skills required to play your part in changing minds, shaping policy and fighting inequality.

 Course highlights

-- Tailor your degree by choosing optional modules that match your interests and career ambitions, from gender in politics, to radicalisation and the rise of the far-right
+• Tailor your politics degree by choosing optional modules that match your interests and career ambitions, from gender in politics, to radicalisation and the rise of the far-right

-- Take part in a simulated ‘academic conference’, where you’ll present a paper that will be discussed with your peers
+• Take part in a simulated ‘academic conference’, where you’ll present political theory in a paper that will be discussed with your peers

 100%